zhi-xuan-chen/Dia-LLaMA/README.md

 conda activate dia-llama
 ```

-2. Once the virtual environment is created, you should download the pretrained weight from the huggingface.
+2. Once the virtual environment is created, you should download the model weight from the huggingface repository [Dia-LLaMA](https://huggingface.co/Trusure/Dia-LLaMA/tree/main).

-3. Finally, you should prepare the dataset.
+3. And then, you should prepare the dataset.
 You can also download them from huggingface.

 ## Training